 What’s more, regions like the Islands of Madeira and Azores, give you quality slow-paced life away from the noise and busy city life.

-Property is relatively cheaper and more investors are also getting interested in these regions.
-Here is a tip, if you want to get a real bargain in Portugal, focusing on the inland rural regions, everything is more affordable as compared to the city and coastal towns.
+Property is relatively cheaper, and more investors are also getting interested in these regions.
+Here is a tip, if you want to get a real bargain in Portugal, focusing on the inland rural regions, everything is more affordable than the city and coastal towns.

 Are they better than the most expensive areas in Portugal?